-Intern training - assessment form Microsoft Word version (Microsoft Word 986KB)
+Intern training - assessment form Microsoft Word version (986KB)

 Improving performance action plan (IPAP) template

-Improving performance action plan template colour version (PDF)
+Improving performance action plan template colour version (PDF 342KB)

-Improving performance action plan template Microsoft Word version (Microsoft Word )
+Improving performance action plan template Microsoft Word version (83.0KB)

 Governance of AMC intern training accreditation role

-The AMC Prevocational Standards Accreditation Committee will oversee the development and refinement of standards and periodic review of the intern training accreditation bodies from 2014.
+The AMC Prevocational Standards Accreditation Committee oversee the AMC’s standards development and accreditation for intern training development and refinement of standards and the periodic review of the intern training accreditation bodies.
 The membership of the committee draws on existing expertise in the AMC in setting standards for work-based assessment for International Medical Graduates and in accreditation of medical programs.
-The AMC Working Party on Internship and the Implementation Reference Group have been disbanded.

 Assessing intern training accreditation authorities

-In the new framework, the AMC reviews the bodies that accredit intern training programs on behalf of the Medical Board of Australia.
-These reviews will focus on their intern training accreditation role.
-They will assess the performance of intern training accreditation authorities against the requirements in Intern training – Domains for assessing accreditation authorities.
+The AMC accreditations assess the performance of each of the intern training accreditation authorities against the requirements in Intern training – Domains for assessing accreditation authorities.

-The Procedures for assessment and accreditation of intern training accreditation authorities by the Australian Medical Council were approved by the AMC Directors at their 16 December 2013 meeting.
+The Procedures for assessment and accreditation of intern training accreditation authorities by the Australian Medical Council are available here